norbertkiszka/rigol_vendor_bin/README.md

  - -d      debug switch

 Step-by-step guide:
- - Install adb on your linux or windows computer (if you haven't already)
+ - Install adb on your Linux computer (if you haven't already)
  - connect your scope to your local network and find its IP address then
  - adb connect IP:55555
  - adb -s IP:55555 pull /rigol/data/vendor.bin